 Living by Faith

 We need to very seriously consider Israel in the wilderness.
-They heard the message; but they didn't respond.
-If you read the preceding chapters in the book of Hebrews, you will find that their failure to respond is variously called "hardness of heart," "unbelief" or "disobedience."
+They heard the message; but they did not respond.
+If you read the preceding chapters in the book of Hebrews, you will find that their failure to respond is variously called "hardness of heart," "unbelief," or "disobedience."
 Even though each one of these is distinctively different, they are all in this context synonyms of one another.

 We see what we want to see.
 We see what we expect to see.
 We see what we are educated to see.

 Brethren, we have to live on the basis of the "words of promise."
 Hebrews 11:13 says "these all died in faith."
 The heroes of faith all died in faith "not having received the promises but having seen them afar off."
 And they rejoiced in them.
 You see, they believed what they saw.
 They identified themselves and God with it.
 It was this ability to see that gave them direction to their lives and set them apart from the rest of mankind.

 How important is it that we take advantage of this opportunity to consciously include God in all of our thinking?
 We will let Jesus Himself answer this question.